MicroNut/Diving-Deeper-Into-the-Z80/README.md

     *  [Z80 notes](https://github.com/shirriff/z80-notes) Gitub site of his notes on the layout of the Z80 die

-* [Baltazar Studios](https://baltazarstudios.com/) Goran Devic's site where he reversed the Z80 die to make a netlist Z80 simulator and a FPGA Z80 soft core
+* [Baltazar Studios](https://baltazarstudios.com/) Goran Devic's site where he reversed the Z80 die to make a netlist Z80 simulator and a FPGA Z80 soft core.
+The logic diagrams I use come from this site.

     *   [Z80Explorer](https://github.com/gdevic/Z80Explorer) Github site of the netlist Z80 simulator where you can see the processing on the Z80 die visually.

     *  [A-Z80](https://github.com/gdevic/A-Z80) Github site with bdf files for Intel's FPGA to make a Z80 soft core.
 He includes an example of a working ZX Spectrum.

+* [Digital]{https://github.com/hneemann/Digital) The logic simulator used to describe, test and simulate the Z80.